ipython/ipyparallel/docs/source/details.rst

     <ipython-input-12-c3e7afeb3075> in setter(a)
     RuntimeError: array is not writeable

-If you do need to edit the array in-place, just remember to copy the array if it's read-only.
+If you do need to edit the array in-place, remember to copy the array if it's read-only.
 The :attr:`ndarray.flags.writeable` flag will tell you if you can write to an array.

 .. sourcecode:: ipython